Multi-model AI strategies - why diversity is your safety net

 These gateways do several critical things.
 They normalize API differences across providers so your code doesn’t need to know whether it’s talking to OpenAI, Anthropic, or Google.
 They implement semantic caching to reduce redundant calls.
 They collect observability data across all your models in one place.

 The routing strategies get sophisticated.
 Latency-based routing constantly measures which provider is faster right now and adjusts traffic accordingly.
+Models can be selected based on where they run - edge, on-premises, public cloud - based on latency and cost impact.
 Priority-based routing maintains a preference order but degrades gracefully when preferred models are unavailable.

 Circuit breakers prevent partial outages from becoming total failures.
 When one model starts showing elevated error rates, the circuit breaker temporarily stops sending it traffic until health checks pass again.
 Your users never see the problem.